gregpakes/vsts.extensions/Extensions/MultipleBuildsPerRepo/readme.md

 # Multiple Builds per Repo

-This task is useful when you have multiple of builds in a single git repo.
+This task is useful when you have multiple builds in a single git repo.
 There are a few situations that can create problems when referencing these builds in a Release definition.
 This task ensures that you cannot release code in an invalid state.

 ### The Problems